Multimedia Fountain Roshen

 Multimedia Fountain Roshen (Vinnytsia Fountain "Roshen") was built on the river Southern Buh in Vinnytsia City near Festivalny Isle (Kempa Isle).
 This is the only multimedia fountain in Ukraine and the largest floating fountain in Europe.
 Fountain runs from early April to late October.

 The project design and development was performed by Emotion Media Factory, a Germany-based company responsible for the dancing fountains in Chiang Mai Night Safari Park (Thailand) and Kangwon Land (South Korea) as well as the multimedia shows for AIDA Cruises.
 The show was created by Ralph Douw, the CEO of the company.
-The total cost of the project was 37 million UAH (~ 1.5 million EUR).
+The total cost of the project was ₴37 million (~ €1.5 million).

 The fountain was officially inaugurated on 4 September 2011 along with the official opening ceremony of Roshen Quay.
 The Multimedia fountain Roshen is ranked No.1 on TripAdvisor among 46 attractions in Vinnytsia.

 Description

 Multimedia fountain Roshen is located in Vinnytsia, a city in west-central Ukraine, located on the banks of the Southern Buh.
 Built in 2011 it is considered as one of the largest floating fountains in Europe.
 It is the major multimedia attraction in the city.

 The fountain constitutes a part of the complex reconstruction project of the Southern Buh quay near Roshen Confectionery Factory in Vinnytsia.
 In the framework of the project the 700 meter water front was embanked, a pedestrian zone and a leisure area were constructed, a street lighting system was installed, and an amphitheatre was built for hosting spectators of the fountain shows.
 To install the fountain equipment the riverbed of the Southern Buh was cleared in the volume of 28000 cubic meters.
 In the history of Ukraine this project is the first of such a scale implemented on the private company costs.

 Primarily the fountain systems are installed in the artificial water basins with water cleaning system.
 The unique characteristic of the Roshen multimedia fountain is the use of the running river water.
 One more exceptional characteristic of the multimedia fountain is its "hibernating technology", due to which the fountain equipment is sinking under the ice on the bottom of the Southern Buh during winter periods.